timothyjellison/webpack.js.org/src/content/guides/csp.md

     url: https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP
 ---

 Webpack is capable of adding `nonce` to all scripts that it loads.
 To activate the feature set a `__webpack_nonce__` variable needs to be included in your entry script.
-A unique hash based nonce should be generated and provided for each unique page view this is why `__webpack_nonce__` is specified in the entry file and not in the configuration.
+A unique hash based nonce should be generated and provided for each unique page view, which is why `__webpack_nonce__` is specified in the entry file and not in the configuration.
 Please note that `nonce` should always be a base64-encoded string.

 ## Examples